Your first time on track

 9. Have fun!!

 For even more, get the free ebook from SpeedSecrets titled The HPDE 1st Timer’s Guide.
-It is a very good resource.
+It is an excellent resource.

 2 thoughts on “Your first time on track